Chapter 19

 "[7] Husbands, in the same way be considerate as you live with your wives, and treat them with respect as the weaker partner and as heirs with you of the gracious gift of life, so that nothing will hinder your prayers."

-Let us notice that the implication is that if we do not honor our wives, our prayers will be hindered.
+Let us notice that if we do not honor our wives, our prayers will be hindered.
 In other words, just as God told the Israelites through the prophet Malachi, if we are unfaithful to our wives He will not listen to us.

-The third area of our life that may cause God to stop listening to us is one of,
+The fourth area of our life that may cause God to stop listening to us is one of,

 SELF RIGHTEOUSNESS